by C. Weiner* (6/19)

 |(0.000007 * 22 * 6,128 * 24)||22.6||years|

 From the equation we can tell that low installed costs and low heating system efficiencies result in quicker payback periods.
 Similarly, high costs of energy and high numbers of heating degree days will result in quicker paybacks.
+Given energy prices over the last decade, homes heated by electricity have the shortest payback periods, followed by homes heated with propane.
+Homes heated with natural gas have had longer payback periods.

 In addition to posing challenges to occupant comfort and low energy bills, homes with cathedral or vaulted ceilings also pose challenges for both new and add-on insulation.
 In most cases, the spaces provided by the rafters of these ceilings are not large enough to accommodate recommended R-values for attic insulation (unless foam is used).
 Any retrofit to these ceilings would involve either expanding the existing ceiling inward through use of supplemental framing or adding rigid foam board insulation under the roof when replacing it.